 10. Have a Preplanned Schedule

-A teacher should make a preplanned schedule for the children with special needs.
+A teacher should make a preplanned schedule for children with special needs.
 It helps children to keep the excitement for the activity to be done on the next day of school.
-The preplanning of activities is done keeping in mind the learning ability and interest of the children.
-It is a crucial role of a teacher that every child’s’ need is suitably addressed.
+The preplanning of activities is done keeping in mind the learning ability and interests of the children.
+It is a crucial role of a teacher that every child’s need is suitably addressed.

 11. Teach Social Skills